supernova4869/s_mmpbsa/README.md

 0 # go to next step (start calculation)
 [return] # use default system name or input your name
 # Wait for calculation finish
--1 # write pdb file with INVERSED binding energy
-10 # input the time point
+-1 # write pdb file with residue-wised INVERSED binding energy filled in B-factor column 10 # input the time point
 1 # view summary
 2 # output energy by time